LAVA: Explainability for Unsupervised Latent Embeddings: Introduction

 \section{Introduction}

-A pragmatic explanation can simply be defined as an answer to the question ``why?''~\cite{fraassen_pragmatic_1988}.
-Traditional models, like Newton's law of gravitation, constitute pragmatic explanations as they allow reasoning about observable phenomena through rigorous mathematical description.
-Similarly, stochastic phenomena that lend themselves well to statistical modeling, including linear regression, are explainable through probabilistic reasoning.
+Pragmatically, an explanation can be defined as an answer to a ``why'' question~\cite{fraassen_pragmatic_1988}.
+Traditional models, like Newton's law of gravitation, constitute explanations as they allow reasoning about observable phenomena through their rigorous mathematical description.
+Similarly, stochastic phenomena that lend themselves well to statistical modeling, such as linear regression, are explainable through probabilistic reasoning.
 For more complex problems such as facial recognition or protein structure prediction, expert-led modeling is superseded by machine learning (ML), where flexible model architectures and automated end-to-end optimization algorithms take center stage.
 ML has seen considerable progress and success in leveraging high-dimensional data for scientific discovery across fields like chemistry, mathematics, and biology~\cite{jumper_highly_2021, davies_advancing_2021, movva_deciphering_2019, ching_opportunities_2018}.
-However, even when ML models make reliable predictions or reflect observed phenomena, reasoning about their decisions is notoriously difficult as many ML models are ``black boxes'': even with full decomposibility, the complexity of the data and operations required to produce an output often exceeds what is practically comprehensible \cite{lipton_mythos_2017, humphreys_philosophical_2009, beisbart_philosophy_2022}.
-Limited insight into model behavior is a major barrier to wider adoption of ML for decision making, especially in critical areas such as healthcare and aviation~\cite{rudin_stop_2019, murdoch_definitions_2019, ching_opportunities_2018, wang_scientific_2023}.
-To improve the understanding of ML, the community uses either intrinsically interpretable but restrictive models, or \textit{post-hoc} explainability methods that enable interpretation of black-box models~\cite{rudin_stop_2019, higgins_towards_2018, scholkopf_causality_2019, murdoch_definitions_2019, molnar2022}.
-The increasing popularity and complexity of black-box ML poses challenges to existing \textit{post-hoc} explainability methods, exposing their shortcomings and creating a need for new solutions.
-At its core, \textit{post-hoc} explainability aims to enable reasoning about the output of the model in terms of its treatment of the original input data.
-This information enables cross-referencing of model behavior with domain knowledge for further verification and assessment of model reliability, as well as mitigation of unwanted biases.
-Existing explainability methods cover a wide range of approaches, including feature or sample importance, anchors, counterfactual explanations, among others~\cite{molnar2022}.
-However, most have been developed to explain supervised learning models, whose output tends to be a well-defined target label or quantity.
-This ostensibly ignores unsupervised black-box learning strategies, which are designed to reveal latent structure with limited prior knowledge, and thus also contribute meaningfully to scientific discovery.
-Indeed, latent embeddings based on autoencoders, transformers, and diffusion models have shown effectiveness in various tasks \cite{brown_language_2020, ramesh_zero-shot_2021, makrodimitris_-depth_2024, kobak_art_2019}, and serve as the basis of foundation models \cite{bommasani_opportunities_2022}.
-Similarly, manifold learning is prominently used in bioinformatics for data exploration, trajectory inference, cell type annotation, spatial domain identification, and multi-omics integration \cite{kobak_art_2019, brbic_annotation_2022, saelens_comparison_2019, wolf_paga_2019, haviv_covariance_2024}.
+However, even when ML models make reliable predictions or reflect observed phenomena, reasoning about how they do so is notoriously difficult as most are ``black boxes'': the complexity of the data and operations required to produce an output often exceeds what is practically comprehensible~\cite{lipton_mythos_2017, humphreys_philosophical_2009, beisbart_philosophy_2022}.
+Limited insight into model behavior is a major barrier to adoption of ML for decision making, especially in critical areas such as healthcare~\cite{rudin_stop_2019, murdoch_definitions_2019, ching_opportunities_2018, wang_scientific_2023}.
+To improve understanding of ML, the community uses either intrinsically interpretable but restrictive models, or explainability methods that allow for post-hoc interpretation of black-box models ~\cite{rudin_stop_2019, higgins_towards_2018, scholkopf_causality_2019, murdoch_definitions_2019, molnar2022}.